Richmond, Melbourne, Victoria, Australia 1927

 Materials & Technique:

-prints, ink; paper etching and drypoint, printed in black ink with plate-tone, from one brass plate Support: cream Japanese paper
+prints, ink; paper linocut, printed in black ink, from one block Support: thin smooth cream wove British paper

-Primary Insc: signed lower right on image in pen and ink, 'FW'.
+Primary Insc: signed lower right below printed image in black pen and ink, 'FRW [in monogram, encircled]'.

 Secondary Insc: no inscriptions.